taocode/taocode.com/src/posts/new-site-sveltekit-upgrade.md

 - WindiCSS: 21.24s
 - TailwindCSS: 40.65s

-In this case, I don't think the JIT mode for Tailwind makes any difference but it certainly improves dev start-up time, just not as much as WindiCSS.
+For the production build I don't think the JIT mode for Tailwind makes any difference but it certainly improves dev start-up time, just not as much as WindiCSS.

 ## Thanks Markus Hatvan